limdom/portfolio/README.md

 to be added

-### Stock price prediction using Machine Learning and Social Media
+### Stock Price Prediction using Machine Learning and Social Media

-to be added

-### Impact of Household Income on Crime Rate

 to be added

 ### Impact of Household Income on Crime Rate